Ngz91/dotfiles/README.md

 ```
 xprop
 ```
-Click on the window that you want to apply the transparency and look for WM_CLASS(STRING), add this to your configuration.
+Click on the window that you want to apply the transparency and look for WM_CLASS(STRING).
+Then add this to your configuration.
 (I'll use kitty for this example)
 ```
 opacity-rule = [
     "85:class_g = 'kitty' && focused",
     "85:class_g = 'kitty' && !focused",
 ];
 ```
-This tells picom to follow this opacity rules for the specific program that's running.
-Now, the same rules can be applied if you don't want the window to have any transparency, for exaple, I don't want firefox to hae any opacity.
-To achieve that is add this to the conf file.
+This tells Picom to follow these opacity rules for the specific program that's running.
+Now, the same rules can be applied if you don't want the window to have any transparency, for example, I don't want firefox to have any opacity.
+To achieve this add this line to the opacity-rule in the conf file.
 ```
 "100:class_g = 'firefox'",
 ```
 As a side note, Picom uses backends for rendering, some of them handle features that others can't.
 The default one is xrender, but you can try others at your own risk.
 Here is a [manual](https://man.archlinux.org/man/picom.1.en) explaining other options available for configuration.
-In case Picom hangs your computer, open a console by pressing `Ctrl+Alt+F2`, log in and change the backend line.
+In case changing the Picom backend freezes your computer, open a console by pressing `Ctrl+Alt+F2`, log in and change the backend line.

 To run Picom on start up add this line to your i3 config file:
 ```
 exec --no-startup-id picom
 ```
-If you are having problems with picom configuration copy my conf file and from there edit what you want and what not.
+If you are having problems with your Picom configuration copy my conf file and from there edit what you want and what not.

 ## Rofi